Llibyddap/odyssey-k3s-cluster/readme.md

 This project will use three Odyssey computers to build a cluster with a single master node and two worker nodes.

+Manager Computer (docker image)

+`dorowu/ubuntu-desktop-lxde-vnc:focal-lxqt`

+All cluster management will be accomplished outside the cluster using the Manager.
+This can also be done on Windows 10 but it is substantially more time consuming given the added complexity of the Windwos 10 environment constraints.

 **Step 1**

 Operating system

-use ubuntu 20.04 lts server
-flash with rufus
+Download the Ubuntu operating system iso file.
+This example uses version 20.04 LTS Server.
+We'll flash the iso image onto a USB flash drive using Rufus (flashing was done on a Windows 10 operating system).

 **Step 2**

 The same USB drive will be used to install the Operating System on all three Odyssey computers.
-Note that the only difference will be in setting the server name (`k3s_master01`, `k3s_worker01`, `k3s_worker2`).
+Note that the only difference will be in setting the server name (`k3s_master01`, `k3s_node01`, `k3s_node2`).

 Boot with Ubuntu 20.04 LTS Server USB 3.0 drive..
 To do this you'll need to have a keyboard installed, an ethernet connection (for network connection), a monitor to see what you're doing and the USB drive with the operating system.
 The USB drive needs to be inserted into the blue USB port.
 Once all devices are attached, power on the Odyssey and press the delete key to enter the boot setup menu.